ExocoreNetwork/price-feeder/README.md

 ## Start
 `pricefeeder --config path/to/config --sources path/to/sources/config start -m [mnemonic of validator's consensus key]`

 This command starts a process that continuously fetches price information from sources.
-It monitors the height changes of exocorechain and sends price quote transactions to the exocore blockchain during quote windows, according to the oracle parameter settings.
+It monitors the height changes of imuachain and sends price quote transactions to the imua blockchain during quote windows, according to the oracle parameter settings.

 ### Sample Config
 #### config.yaml (path/to/config/config.yaml)
 ```
 tokens: